JP Morgan execs face new allegations from U.S. Virgin Islands in $190 million Jeffrey Epstein lawsuit

 "Rather than account for its own failures to investigate and monitor this criminal under its jurisdiction . . .USVI blames a third-party bank that did not have USVI's authority to enforce any law, nor USVI's knowledge of Epstein's crimes in USVI's territory," the bank said.

-CBS News contacted attorneys representing the U.S. Virgin Islands, Staley's legal team, JP Morgan Chase and an attorney defending the bank who represented Dimon during his deposition, for comment on the latest court filings, but did not receive immediate replies.
-CBS News also reached out to JP Morgan Chase seeking comment from Erdoes but did not receive an immediate reply.
+CBS News contacted attorneys representing the U.S. Virgin Islands, Staley's legal team, and an attorney defending JP Morgan Chase who represented Dimon during his deposition, for comment on the latest court filings, but did not receive immediate replies.
 This story will be updated with any response.

 JP Morgan agreed to a $290 million settlement last month in a separate lawsuit brought by Epstein's accusers.
 In a statement emailed to CBS MoneyWatch at the time, JPMorgan called Epstein's behavior "monstrous."